 Grow from the inside out

-Winter’s over, so we can’t think of a better time to kick off a blog post with a ski analogy than now.
+Winter’s over, so we felt it necessary to kick off a blog post about personal growth in the workplace with a skiing analogy.
 If you’ve never been skiing, feel free to swap out “skis” with an outdoor activity of your choice.
 Other than sitting on the patio drinking beers, that won’t really work.
 Let’s get back on track though.

 Take two relative newcomers to the sport.
 They’ve got the basic fundamentals down, know how to turn, stop, and generally do a good job of not killing themselves.
 But then they take two diverging choices going forward: skier A, we’ll call her Sally, decides to try things outside of her comfort zone, runs that are scary and a little beyond her ability but give her something to work on.
 Skier B, who we’ll just call Anna for fun, decides to play it safe on the runs he knows he can handle.

 They’ll both improve because the practice can make perfect.

 Anna will get better at she turns, and be more comfortable about getting down the intermediate runs hse’s been on faster.
 But after awhile, it might start to get boring, it’ll be too easy.
 Maybe she starts challenging herself more, maybe she just decides she’s over it and moves on to another pastime.